windelbouwman/ppci/docs/development.rst

 This will check the code for pep8 violations.

+On top of this, we use the black formatter to autoformat code.

 Future work includes using pylint and mypy for more static code analysis.

 Running the testsuite